atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 <b>Client Request:</b> Report the number of NA's in each column.
 <br />
 <b>Number of NAs</b>
-Per below, the ABV column has 62, the IBU column has 1005, and the Style column has 5 NAs.
-All other columns have zero.
-NA represent missing data.
+Per below, the ABV column has 62, the IBU column has 1005, and the Style column has 5 items missing.
 We suggest these fields to be populated and resubmitted for analysis.

 ```r
 na.counts <- data.frame(sapply(master, function(y) sum(length(which(is.na(y))))))